za3k/za3k.com/archive/logic_potions.md

 - any rule you make needs to actually *effectively change* the rules. this is done by always making your last brew illegal (or a player will say **"STILL LEGAL"**)
 - you can't form a "theory of everything" where every possible brew can be predicted. (or a player will issue a **Universal Theory Challenge**)

-for each goal, if a player violates the goal, you can call them out using the game rule in parentheses.
+for each goal, if a player violates the goal, you can call them out using the game rule in parentheses. whenever you call someone out, it's a deathmatch--*one* of you will LOSE.

 ## play area and concepts
 1. Ingredients